 After goal-setting comes performance analysis, these are metrics that you must track throughout your campaign and get a knack for its performance.
 For instance, if your goal is to enhance sales, keep track of the signups, product purchases via influencer promo code, etc.

-Find An Influencer That Fits
+5. Find An Influencer That Fits

 Before beginning to work with influencers, you must take your time to understand which one would be the right fit for your brand.

 Would you want to opt for micro, nano, macro, or celebrity influencers to endorse your product?
 Largely, celebrity influencers have a low engagement rate and a high opening rate.
 Hence, the resultant ROI might not be at par.
-But, for micro and macro influencers, people engage with the content and get inspired to know more about the brand.

-Connect With Influencers
+6. Connect With Influencers

 Once you are well-versed with your influencer marketing strategy, start connecting with influencers.

-There are multiple ways to find industry-specific influencers that will work for you.
-Depending upon the platform, you are looking to promote your brand on, some tools can help you classify influencers in your niche.
 But another promising way to achieve this is by using hashtags.
 For example, search for #sponsored posts, and you will come across a variety of influencers, some of which might also resonate with your brand.

-Review & Refine The Campaign
+7. Review & Refine The Campaign

 Once you have started with your campaign, make sure that you keep reviewing its performance about your goals.